TheWilley/text-engine-ts/readme.md

 ### Some notes
 * You should either apply the `GameDiskFactory` (v3) or `GameDiskObject` (v2) type to your disk object.
 For example: `const demoDisk: GameDiskFactory = () => ({})` or `const demoDisk: GameDiskObject = {}`.
 See `game-disks` folder for examples.
 * Linting is disabled for all files in the `game-disks` folder.
-* Altough I initially wanted to compile everything using the `strict` flag in `tsconfig.json`, it turns out there's probably no need since the code is pretty bug free anyway.
+* Try to avoid the `any` type as it effectively yields this migration useless.